antares-farias/loopdraw/README.md

 # LoopDraw

-A visual diagram interface for loopback backend
+A visual diagram interface for loopback backend works with 2.x and 3.x

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation